-In certain circumstances, it may be warranted to grant students the ability to attempt the same assessment multiple times.
+There may be times when you will need to give students the ability to attempt the same assessment multiple times.

 How to Allow Multiple Attempts

 *Please note: For an assessment where all of the questions are auto-scored, there is no action required on the teacher's end once the student submits their first attempt.
 They will be able to start their second attempt immediately after turning in the assessment.
-If there are questions that need manual scoring, those questions will have to be graded before the student is able to start the next attempt.
+If there are questions that need to be scored by the teacher, those questions will have to be graded before the student is able to start the next attempt.

 If the student chooses Retake Assessment, they will be alerted that their prior assessment attempt will reset:

 It's important to note that the student's previous work is not saved.
 Students will be starting the assessment from scratch.

 If the student chooses Review, they will see the usual test results, grades, and teacher comments.

 💡 Tip from the Otus Team Teachers: The original grade results will be overwritten.
 You may also edit or delete any comments you previously made.